davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-So, is that it?
+So, is this mission accomplished?
 Have we invented distributed variables?
 I would say technically yes, we did make distributed variables, but the system we have so far isn't very useful.
 As is sadly so often the case, things have been simple so far only because we missed a major aspect of the problem.

 ## Fault Tolerance